Lectures On The Theory Of Water Waves

 David P. Nicholls has studied water waves, electromagnetic and acoustic wave propagation, and high-order spectral methods for the past 20 years.
 He is currently a Professor of Mathematics, Statistics, and Computer Science at the University of Illinois, Chicago.
 He has over 60 published papers and has received continuous support from the NSF, DOE, and industry.

-Introduction To Probability And Statistics For Engineers And Scientists 5th Edition₹575.00
+An Introduction To Probability And Statistics 2nd Edition₹719.00